Types of inventory reports you need to know about

 A perpetual IM system should be capable of reporting on the value of stock on hand at any given time, as well as comparing it to previous periods.
 It should also tell you your purchase value: that is, how much money you currently have invested in your stock.

-Here are four essential metrics to keep in mind when creating a stock report:
+Here are some essential metrics to keep in mind when creating a stock report:

 Inventory turnover is a ratio showing how frequently a business has purchased and sold inventory during a given period.
 It helps a business make well-informed pricing, manufacturing, marketing and purchasing decisions.